 2. Try clearing the browser history cache and cookies, and clean your browser using the free cleaning tool Ccleaner.
 Ccleaner is a popular tool for both Windows and Mac, and it works well with every browser, like Safari, Chrome, Firefox, etc.

 Change the DNS server address to Google Public DNS.

 - From the Apple menu, click on Preferences.
 And the below window will appear.

-4. Click on “+” to add new DNS server address, if it has already any other DNS server then remove them by clicking on “–” sign.
+4. Click “+” to add a new DNS server address.
+If it already has other DNS servers, remove them by clicking on the “–” sign.

 6. Click OK and Apply to save the changes.

-Now try to visit those sites, if it still does not work then restart your Mac.
+Now try to visit those sites; restart your Mac if it does not work.

 You can also use OpenDNS by Cisco instead of Google DNS.